-A Garlic Press is used to crush garlic.
+A garlic press is used to crush garlic.
 It can also be used to make onion or fresh ginger juice.
+You won’t get anything more than ginger juice, though.
+Ginger is too fibrous to actually go through.

 - loathe them; or